lhao03/lhao03.github.io/index.markdown

 ---
 title: Hi, I'm Lucy!
-description: Hi, I'm Lucy!
-I'm a chemistry nerd and filter and map enthusiast studying computer science and chemistry at the University of British Columbia.
+description: I'm a chemistry nerd and filter and map enthusiast studying computer science and chemistry at the University of British Columbia.
 ---

 I'm a chemistry nerd and functional/[language orientated programming enthusiast](https://cacm.acm.org/magazines/2018/3/225475-a-programmable-programming-language/fulltext) at the [University of British Columbia](https://www.ubc.ca/).
-I enjoy learning about how and why things work, especially pertaining to chemical biology, drugs, and programming language theory.
+I enjoy learning about how and why things work, especially pertaining to chemical biology, theoretical chemistry, and programming language theory.
 I also [read](/papers) about a bunch of random topics.

 Right now playing league, studying and just vibin!